First published: 25 July 2021 @ 6:00 pm

 Myth #12: Bleach is the only way to remove stains

-The last of the 12 laundry myths states that bleach is the only way to remove stains from clothes.
-The truth is that bleach isn’t the only way to remove stains from clothes, because there are many other products out there that can do a great job at removing stains (like baking soda or vinegar).
+This myth states that bleach is the only way to remove stains from clothes.
+The truth is that bleach isn’t the only way to remove stains from clothes, because there are many other products or detergents out there that can do a great job at removing stains (like baking soda or vinegar).

 Also, bleach doesn’t always work on tough stains, so you should always try to remove stains with other products before resorting to bleach.